nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Steel Mountain/index.md

 Saved as: ASCService.exe
 ```

-Note how I named the file `ASCService.exe` (and not Advanced.exe in the misleading exemple from the hint)
+Note how I named the file `ASCService.exe` (and not Advanced.exe in the misleading example from the hint)
 because that is actually the name of the service binary we need to overwrite for our `unquoted service` attack
 you can use whatever command to replace/move it to the right path (`copy` command ftw)
 Oh yeah you better stop the service before replacing

 `sc stop AdvancedSystemCareService9`